agoldberglab/ObjectDetection_AdmixtureSelection/README.md

-# Example scripts for Object Detection-based selection scans using images of ancestry patterns project
+# Example scripts for object detection-based selection scans using images of ancestry patterns

 ## Notes for generalizable SLiM simulations: